Home

 People either love it or leave it.

-Growing up in Norway, I had no idea that anyone would find this traditional food repulsive, I thought of it as a delicacy and still do.
+Growing up in Norway, I had no idea that anyone would find this traditional food repulsive, I always thought of it as a delicacy and still do.

 It is first dried - and then soaked in lye and you have the real thing.

 What is lye anyway?
-Oh, it is a strong smelling solution made from birch ashes and water.
+Oh, it is a strong-smelling solution made from birch ashes and water.

-The food picture above shows it served with steamed potatoes, Grønnerterstuing/Stewed Green Peas, and bacon.
-Clarified butter can be used instead of bacon.
+The food picture above shows this fish served with steamed potatoes,

 baking lutefisk

-Baking Lutefisk in a very busy kitchen
+Baking our favorite fish in a very busy kitchen

 My family bake it in the oven, some people wrap it in cheese cloth and poach it in a large pot of water.